Skip to content

 Core Movement

-Generating power and movement from the body’s center (hips and torso) rather than the limbs.
+Generating power from the body’s center rather than the limbs.

 (Definition Only)